 Rilwan Feyisitan, Jr. is the Executive Director at Community Action Partnership of Providence (CAPP).
 He graduated from Roger Williams University in 1999 and has since been a prominent advocate for community and youth health.

 "I've literally held men as they've broken down in tears reflecting on their role as abusers.
 They see their sons and grandsons going down the same path they set for them as their role model.
 I now stand shoulder to shoulder with some of them in answering the call to be more than just well-intentioned men.
 The Ten Men project allows many of us to give a face and voice to the male response needed to end domestic violence.
 My hope is that men throughout my state will stand with me to stop intimate partner violence and develop healthy, positive, loving relationships." – Rilwan Feyisitan, Jr.

 Edgar Moya is President & CEO at GM Communications Group.
 He graduated from the InterAmerican University of Puerto Rico with a Bachelor's Degree in Accounting in 1999 and also received a Bachelor's Degree in Accounting from CCRI.
 Edgar is fluent in Spanish.

-"I strongly believe that it is possible to break the cycle of domestic violence if everybody gets involved, including the men in our community." – Edgar Moya
+"I strongly believe that it is possible to break the cycle of domestic violence if everybody gets involved, including the men in our communities." – Edgar Moya

 John Youte is the former Director of Outreach, Admissions and Student Services at Year Up Rhode Island and has over 15 years of experience in career/social services.
 John is fluent in Haitian-Creole.

 "As a father of a six-year-old daughter, I am here to stand beside her to ensure that she will not live in a culture where violence is the norm.
 We as men must become agents of change to spread the message to men in our state.
 This cause needs all of our efforts and advocacy to change mindsets of a culture that limits us and promotes violence against those we love dearly." – John Youte